image-rs/canvas/canvas/Readme.md

 semantically manipulated on a CPU.
 Provide a lingua franca for passing portions of an image to other routines.
 At some point, we will wrap this into `image` as a decoding buffer.

+The goal for a `1.0` version is further to provide the *same* bit-by-bit reproducible results on all platforms and ISA combinations for all representation and conversion functionality.
+Not sure how feasible this is while reaching best-in-class performance but we'll try.
+Not being at the mercy of hardware texel/shading/interpolation units should have some benefit, right?

 This isn't definitive yet, should be considered a rough idea.